-Our mission is to take the hope of Christ to dark, dangerous, and despised places worldwide by raising up Unusual Soldiers.
+The mission of our ministry is engage the dark, dangerous, and despised corners of the world, by training up Unusual Soldiers.

-Unusual Soldiers embrace a heart of humility and have surrendered their lives to Jesus Christ.
+Unusual Soldiers have surrendered their lives to Jesus and walk in humility.

 Unusual Soldiers envision hope for those that reside in dark, dangerous, or despised places.

-Unusual Soldiers engage the mission and are willing to suffer for their cause.
+Unusual Soldiers engage the mission and are willing to rish and suffer for their cause.

 The vision for Unusual Soldiers began on a scouting trip to Arkansas during the summer of 2000.
 Caleb, the founder, was scouting the area with a church planting team there.
 During his trip he attended a local bible study on the main drag to help him discern his next steps.
 As a result of going to that bible study his life was radically changed.
 Caleb found a spot to sit down in that tiny run down store with only a handful of other people.
 After a long pause of awkward silence an elderly gentleman limped out of a back room and asked the newcomers to introduce themselves.
 Caleb introduced himself and told the man about the church planting team.
 He mentioned the sacrifices that some of the team members were making and the silver haired teacher seemed amazed.
 He gazed at Caleb and said, “You guys are some unusual soldiers.”
 In that moment, Caleb’s heart was branded with a life long mission.
 He knew that he wanted to spend the rest of his life striving to awaken an army of unusual soldiers for God, but he had no idea what that meant.